Unam3dd/unam3dd.github.io/blog/source/_posts/rainfall-level02.md

 - Inside function `p`, we see a call to `gets()` 📌.
 - The `gets()` function is deprecated ❌ because it does not check input size, making it vulnerable to buffer overflow attacks.

-By the way A usage of gets function is unsecure, you can overwrite EIP register and as you know the EIP register is a instruction pointer like (Program Counter PC) is just a simple register which point to the next current instruction which cpu will be execute you can observe that in your gdb with `gef` or `peda`.
+By the way, a usage of `gets` function is unsafe, you can overwrite EIP register and as you know the EIP register is a instruction pointer like (Program Counter PC on RISC architecture) is just a simple register which point to the next current instruction will be executed by the cpu.

+You can see that in your gdb with `gef` or `peda` extension or even in gdb by default.

 So if we arrive to overwrite the EIP register we can control the flow execution of the program.